miloszmisiek/ci-pp4-one_team/README.md

 ![Reset Password Photo](documentation/features/password-reset.png)

-Password Reset form is based on all-auth package template with custom styling.
+Password Reset form is based on an all-auth package template with custom styling.

 Password Reset page is structured with:
-- **Description** message for user how to procced with request
+- **Description** message for the user on how to proceed with the request
-- **Email address** field to type in user's email address used for registration in order to sent the link to reset the password
+- **Email address** field to type in the user's email address used for registration in order to send the link to reset the password
-- **Reset Password** button which submits the form and redirects user password reset completed page
+- **Reset Password** button which submits the form and redirects the user password reset completed page

 [Back to contents](#contents)
 ### Tasks Home page